 There are a number of scholarship options available from UWS and external funding agencies to undertake a PhD project in my lab.
 Please contact me before applying to discuss the suitability of your application and potential projects.

-The APA is only open to domestic students and but UWSPRA and IPRS scholarships are available to international students.
 There are two rounds for application each year – July and October.
-More information on applications can be found on the UWS website here.
+Scholarships are open to domestic and international students.
+More information on applications can be found on the WSU website here.

 Postdoctoral Research Fellowships

 There are currently no postdoctoral fellowships available from my lab.
 They come up periodically and will be advertised here and on the UWS website.
 There are some opportunities to apply for fellowships at UWS through external funding agencies.
 These include: